vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 [9] forbidden foods continued...

 - Foods from which the essence is taken out, except buttermilk
-- viLaam fruit and popped rice during the day
+- viLAm fruit and popped rice during the day
 - foods prepared with curd and sesame seed oil, during night time
 - foods that are said to give magical powers
-- no foods on Ekaadasi days, and at dusk or midnight.
+- no foods on EkAdasi days, and at dusk or midnight.

 </details>